paganol/swipe_modules/README.md

     - `start_time`: an ``astropy.time.Time`` object representing the
       start of the observation.
-It's currently unused, but it is meant to represent the time when the rotation starts (i.e., the angle ωt is zero).
+It's currently unused, but it is meant to represent the time when the scan starts.

     - `balloon_latitude_deg`: latitude of a tabulated trajectory